 Situated on opposite ends of Damariscotta Lake, the boards of directors of these camps engaged in seven months of discussions, which initially began as explorations on how to collaborate, but which resulted in a complete merger of the two organizations.
 With many details to work out, they jointly hired us to facilitate their meetings and bring them to a very satisfying win-win agreement.

 DuPont (formerly FMC) manufactures carrageenan in Rockland, Maine.
-As part of its Responsible Care initiative, the company retains us to facilitate a community advisory panel.
-The group meets every two months and serves as a forum for learning and dialogue between plant managers and community leaders.
+As part of its Responsible Care initiative, the company retained us to facilitate a community advisory panel.
+The group met every two months and served as a forum for learning and dialogue between plant managers and community leaders.

 Elder Issues Partnership (2004-2012)

 A large coalition of organizations that serve elderly in various ways banded together in a coalition and retained us to facilitate their monthly meetings which always consisted of exchanging information about state and federal policy initiatives and often included outside speakers on topics of interest.
 In addition, we provided complete secretariat services which included meeting write up and distribution, handling all correspondence, managing a website and list serve on behalf of the group, and arranging meeting facilities.
 The group tried to influence state policy to better serve elderly people.
 More recently, we were hired to facilitate a strategic planning meeting for the coalition.